Simplicity Beautiful Traditional Japanese House Design

 Great Traditional Japanese House Design

 The furniture of a traditional Japanese house design was sparse and portable.
 Most furniture was low to the ground and stored in an oshiire, or storage area, where it was kept until needed.
 For the kitchen in most traditional Japanese houses will contain a stove with a very small oven and broiler and an electric refrigerator.
 Counter space for food preparation and a sink are also located in the kitchen.

 The bathing room contains a tub and is often waterproof.
 An adjacent area is available for showering.
 The Japanese re-use bathwater, either for other bathers or for washing laundry, so it is important not to dirty the water with soap and dirt.
 Dirty portions of the body can be washed before stepping into the bath.

 Tea Room Traditional Japanese House Design

 Heating in the winter is traditionally supplied by a kotatsu.
 This is a low table with a heating element on the bottom.
 During cold weather, people sit around the table and keep the heat contained with a light duvet-type cover that surrounds the table.
 For the entryway of traditional Japanese house designs, they have a genkan, which is a formal entryway.
 The entrance serves as a foyer and commonly has an area for removing shoes.
 These just a few information about traditional Japanese house design.
-Keep in mind that traditional Japanese house design is heavily based on the traditions and the culture of the Japanese, so if you want to try your hand at this house design, first check your shoes at the door.traditional japanese house construction, traditional japanese house, traditional japanese architecture, japanese interior design, traditional japanese interior design, .
+Keep in mind that traditional Japanese house design is heavily based on the traditions and the culture of the Japanese, so if you want to try your hand at this house design, first check your shoes at the door.traditional japanese house construction, traditional japanese interior design, traditional japanese house, traditional japanese architecture, japanese house design, .